Google is making changes at a rapid pace, their 2018 series of updates brought in big ranking changes to a variety of different websites. With updates

 Google makes small changes on a daily basis that usually go unnoticed, the New Algorithm change in March this year affected sites and businesses worldwide.

-to businesses in the automotive industry, food and drink, pet and animal and even some law and government sites.
+automotive industry, food and drink, pet and animal and even some law and government sites.

 Analysis suggests that niche pages (which are dedicated to a single or limited subject matter) have been the biggest losers of the recent March 2019 update.

 One contributing factor may be that Google’s algorithm looks to have increased its priority on user signals and search intent.
 This means websites that

 generate more "user time", higher page views per visit and lower bounce rates than competitors are likely to have seen a boost.